-Mathematicians with a PhD who were born and raised in Africa and are now full-time employed outside of Africa as professors in mathematics.
+Mathematicians with a PhD who were born and raised in Africa and were now full-time employed outside of Africa as professors in mathematics.

-Mathematics academic units at any university in Africa who want to build long term connections with African Diaspora Mathematicians and hopefully the home institution of the Diaspora Mathematician.
+Mathematics academic units at any university in Africa who wanted to build long term connections with African Diaspora Mathematicians and hopefully the home institution of the Diaspora Mathematician.

-Before a proposal is made for a partnership there must be prior consultation and mutual agreement between the African Diaspora mathematician and the appropriate university or institutions in Africa.
-It is aimed that the established partnerships can result in longer-term contact, mentoring and collaboration.
-During the trial stage, a total of three (3) partnerships (involving one (1) African Diaspora Mathematician and one host institution per partnership) will be established.
+Before a proposal was made for a partnership there must be prior consultation and mutual agreement between the African Diaspora mathematician and the appropriate university or institutions in Africa.
+It was inteded that the established partnerships would result in longer-term contact, mentoring and collaboration.
+During the trial stage, a total of three (3) partnerships (involving one (1) African Diaspora Mathematician and one host institution per partnership) was be established.

-The African Diaspora mathematician shall visit the partner university in Africa, once a year for 3 – 6 weeks in order to undertake the following activities, among others:
+The African Diaspora mathematician visited the partner university in Africa, once a year for 3 – 6 weeks in order to undertake the following activities, among others:

-Three partnerships will be funded for two years with each partnership granted 7,000 EUR annually to be used as follows, subject to the monetary policies of the IMU:
+Three partnerships were funded for two years, with each partnership granted 7,000 EUR annually to be used as follows (subject to the monetary policies of the IMU):

-The African Diaspora mathematician shall receive up to 6,000 EUR(based on invoices) to cover airfare, travel insurance, visa processing and living expenses for 3 to 6 weeks at the host university in Africa.
+The African Diaspora mathematicians received up to 6,000 EUR(based on invoices) to cover airfare, travel insurance, visa processing and living expenses for 3 to 6 weeks at the host university in Africa.

-The African Diaspora mathematician shall, in addition, be granted 1,000 EUR per year (based on invoices), to acquire educational material such as books, software, journals and other learning material, to be left to the host institution.
+The African Diaspora mathematician were granted 1,000 EUR per year (based on invoices), to acquire educational material such as books, software, journals and other learning material, to be left to the host institution.

 Currently there is no call for applications for this program.

-Step 1) The African Diaspora Mathematician has to fill out and submit the online application form which will be open from October 1, 2016 to January 31, 2017 on this website.
-Please go to the online form.
+Step 1) The African Diaspora Mathematician had to fill out and submit the online application form which was open from October 1, 2016 to January 31, 2017 on this website.

-Step 2) The African Diaspora Mathematician has to send an email to the ADMP Administrator which has to contain the following three (3) documents -pdf only-:
+Step 2) The African Diaspora Mathematician had to send an email to the ADMP Administrator which contained the following three (3) documents in PDF:

-Please send the three documents via email to CDC.ADMP.Administrator@mathunion.org
+All documents must be sent via email to CDC.ADMP.Administrator@mathunion.org

-Application Deadline for all data and documents is 31st January 2017.
+Application Deadline for all data and documents was 31st January 2017.

-The ADMP selection committee will start to review the applications in February 2017 and the ADMP administrator will contact the African Diaspora Mathemartician in case of further requested data and once a decision has been taken.
+The ADMP selection committee reviewed the applications in February 2017 and the ADMP administrator contacted the African Diaspora Mathemartician in case of further requested data and once a decision had been taken.

-Taking into consideration the time required to process the applications, it is anticipated that successful partnerships will be announced in March 2017 and the operations can start from May or June 2017, depending on the preparedness of the partners.
+Taking into consideration the time required to process the applications, it was anticipated that successful partnerships would be announced in March 2017 and the operations to start from May or June 2017, depending on the preparedness of the partners.

-At the end of the 2 years, the partnerships shall be evaluated by the ADMP and CDC and their success shall be measured by the following outputs:
+At the end of the 2 years, the partnerships was evaluated by the ADMP and CDC and their success was measured by the following outputs:

-The CDC has established the ADMP Committee which shall have oversight on all aspects of the program and submit its recommendations to the CDC accordingly.
+The CDC established the ADMP Committee which had oversight on all aspects of the program and submited its recommendations to the CDC accordingly.

-ADMP is administered by the African Mathematics Millennium Science Initiative (AMMSI) based in Kenya on behalf of CDC which is covering the administrative costs and the IMU Secretariat in Berlin, Germany.
+In 2017 ADMP was administered by the African Mathematics Millennium Science Initiative (AMMSI) based in Kenya on behalf of CDC which covered the administrative costs.
+Since November 2017 the program was administrated by the IMU Secretariat in Berlin, Germany.